greysondn/morose-hacker/cpp/p07-cipher.md

 First, `string` has a property, `length`. which tells you how many bytes make up the string.
 You can read it by calling `stringIdentifier.length()` in your code.
 (If you're in the recommended place in the lessons, we'll cover this strange dot notation later on.)

 Second, you can read entire lines of input from the user at once.
-This is part of `iostream`.
+This is part of `string`.
 It's called, unsurprisingly, getline.

 {% highlight cpp linenos %}
 #include <iostream>